citiesense/docs/pages/02-Getting Started.md

 ## Get Started - Add Areas
 Citiesense makes it incredibly simple and fast to access and organize information about specific areas in a city.
 Whether a neighborhood, a couple of blocks, or a large section of the city, simply start by setting up an Area on the City Map to begin organzing, analyzing and tracking information from a comprehensive stack of public data sources.
-And the best is, it's completely FREE to add an Area to your account.
+It's completely FREE to add an Area to your account, so let's do this.

 ![alt text](https://farm3.staticflickr.com/2920/33354861740_f6ccf795b3_b.jpg "Add your first Area")